 - Hoffmann, E. T. A. ***

 Shockingly, these has never been a uniform translation of Hoffmann into English.
-Indeed, it is astonishingly hard merely to compile a list of his works, inasmuch as they appear in English in numerous collections with much overlap, and widely varying translations of the titles; yet, despite the flood of collections, many of his works seem (I cannot be sure) not to appear in English at all, the anthologizers (as usual) going for just the best-known.
-(You can see an extensive set of cross-listings of Hoffmann’s works on his page here: click on his name at the head of this entry.)
-Some idea of the relative merits and demerits (often substantial) of at least some of the many translations appear at Petra Bauer’s page Introduction to E. T. A. Hoffmann [archived]; and there is an extensive dissertation, "Little Ernest, Great Ernst: The Trials and Tribulations of E.T.A.
+Indeed, it is astonishingly hard merely to compile a list of his works, inasmuch as they appear in English in numerous collections with much overlap, and widely varying translations of the titles; yet, despite the flood of collections, many of his works seem not to appear in English at all, the anthologizers (as usual) going for just the best-known.
+(You can see an extensive sets of cross-listings of Hoffmann’s works on his page here.)
+Some idea of the relative merits and demerits (often substantial) of at least some of the many translations appear at Petra Bauer’s page Introduction to E. T. A. Hoffmann [archived copy]; and there is an extensive dissertation, "Little Ernest, Great Ernst: The Trials and Tribulations of E.T.A.
 Hoffmann in English" that is illuminating.

 - Jacob, Max # *